 Due to their shy nature, the kitties in this room don't get as much attention from visitors as the more outgoing cats.
 Normally, cats this shy, though not at all wild or aggressive, we'd consider placing as barn kitties.
 The coloring on this group, however, is the wilderness equivalent of a big neon "EAT ME" sign, so an outdoor-only life for them would likely be woefully short, and would not give them the opportunity to blossom and become, maybe not NORMAL, but at least HAPPY cats that have a life worth living.
 While all these cats were used to going in and out of their former home (through a window that was left open), if you want your new friend(s) to stick around, you will want to keep them strictly inside for at least a couple of months, until they are totally comfortable with you and their new home environment.

-Video when she is a little braver...
+Video when he is a little braver...

 All pets arrive spayed/neutered, dewormed, microchipped and vaccinated.
-Adoption fee for Bellevue is suggested minimum $20 (more gratefully accepted).
+Adoption fee for Benton is suggested minimum $20 (more gratefully accepted).
 All pets are placed with a 30-day money-back trial period, to give pet and family enough time to discover any unknown allergies or other conflicts.
 Can't come to Republic?
 Don't let that stop you!
 We have monthly transports to both the Seattle area and Spokane, delivering adopted pets to their new owners.
 If you can add a little to your donation to help us cover our volunteer driver's expenses, that would be great!

-Your message has been sent to Forget-Me-Not Animal Shelter.
+Your message has been sent to Forget Me Not Animal Shelter.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.